viiinzzz/viiinzzz.github.io/RandomThink/GPT-thecow.md

 <kbd>0$</kbd> ...

-<kbd>BigGPT</kbd> Work for me, join the moderator reserve and get one free token for each two solved.
+<kbd>BigGPT</kbd> Work for me, join the pretrainer reserve and get one free token for each two solved.

 <kbd>0$</kbd> (Is it actually cheating on me?) ...

 <kbd>0$</kbd> OK.
 Let me join the program.

+...That's how half of humans pretrain the illusion machines can think, to pay their rent, while the other half actually think it genuinely is thinking.
+The funnier is that those two population are permutable, at every moment.

-# Sub or not to sub
+# To Sub or not To Scribe

 <kbd>0$</kbd> Hi BigGPT!